Siwan-SR/Lookar-Bot/README.md

 Why Replit?

 Replit is a multi - program supporter, meaning you can write whatever you want.
 Besides it's a browser IDE so you don't have to worry about losing your works.
 Even though it can always be pushed to GitHub its very good.

+(P.S: This is not a promotion for Replit.
+I am just telling what browser IDE I use.
+Credits to Replit for making Replit.)